do-community/cloud_haiku/README.md

 ### Haiku Format

 Haikus are a traditional form of Japanese poetry.
-They are made up of three lines and have a total of 17 syllables.
+They are made up of three lines and have a total of **17 syllables**.
 These poems follow the 5-7-5 format of syllables across the three lines.

 *Syllables* are a unit of organization for speech sounds that typically include a vowel.
 For example, the word **computer** is composed of three syllables: **com** - **put** - **er**.